-qemu:///system - connect locally as root to the daemon supervising QEMU and KVM domains qemu:///session is per user and can on a multi-user system be used to separate the people.
+- qemu:///system connect locally as root to the daemon supervising QEMU and KVM domains - qemu:///session connect locally as a normal user to his own set of QEMU and KVM domains qemu:///session is per user and can on a multi-user system be used to separate the people.
 But most importantly things run under the permissions of the user which means no permission struggle on the just donwloaded image in your \$HOME or the just attached USB-stick.
 On the other hand it can't access system resources that well, which includes network setup that is known to be hard with qemu:///session.
 It falls back to slirp networking which is functional but slow and makes it impossible to be reached from other systems.